MonioluwaFadipe/Blog_app/README.md

 The application allows anyone to read blog posts made by different users.
 You can also register as a new user to Create, Read, Update, and Delete your posts.
 The authentication system setup prevents non-users from doing all these.

-## Required Packages
+## Requirements

+You will need to have Python installed to be able to run this application.

 I have stored all the packages I used in a requirements.txt file.
-You can install them on your machine using Python's package manager.
+You can install them using Python's package manager - pip.

 ```bash
 pip install -r requirements.txt